 If you or a loved one has received a shoulder pain pump following surgery and PAGCL symptoms develop, it is important to seek immediate medical attention.
 If you have suffered the serious and devastating side effects caused by the pain pump, you do not have to suffer in vain.

-A qualified attorney with Oshman & Mirisola can evaluate your claim free of charge to determine the best way to protect your interests and help you seek the compensation you deserve.
+A qualified attorney with The Oshman Firm can evaluate your claim free of charge to determine the best way to protect your interests and help you seek the compensation you deserve.
 You may be able to seek compensation for your medical expenses, pain, suffering, lost wages, reduced earning capacity, out of pocket expenses, and more.

 Our qualified attorneys work on a contingency fee basis, which means that we only receive payment in cases that result in compensation for our clients.